kuku1234us/obsidian-cloud-migrate/docs/ProjectRequirements.md

 # ProjectRequirements for Vault-Manager

-This document outlines the required functionalities to be implemented in the **ObsidianCloudMigrate** project, which aims to provide an efficient solution for managing media files within an Obsidian vault.
+This document outlines the required functionalities to be implemented in the **VaultManager** project, which aims to provide an efficient solution for managing media files within an Obsidian vault.
 The project includes an interface built with **PyQt6** for an intuitive user experience.

 ## Functional Requirements

 ### 1. User Interface (UI) with PyQt6

 - **Main Window**: Design a main application window using PyQt6.
-  - **Title**: Set the title to "ObsidianCloudMigrate Tool".
+  - **Title**: Set the title to "VaultManager Tool".
-  - **Theme**: Use a dark Fusion theme for the interface.
 - **Menu Bar**: Include a menu bar with the following menus:
   - **File**: Options to configure settings, save current configuration, and exit the application.
   - **Help**: Provide information about the tool and an option for viewing user documentation.